 You usually earn a good sign up bonus of a few hundred to a thousand miles / points after taking your first survey.
 After that, you will often earn less than 100 per survey.

 The length of the surveys vary greatly, with some taking just a few minutes and others taking an hour.
 You won’t qualify for every survey available to you, which can be frustrating, as you usually have to spend time answering qualifying questions first.
-Some of the survey sites will award you a small amount of points for answering the qualifying questions even though you don’t qualify for the survey.
+Some of the survey sites will award you a small amount of air miles or points for answering the qualifying questions even though you don’t qualify for the survey.

 If you don’t complete any surveys for a while, the sites will email you multiple times to entice you back, with increasing point offers.
 This can be a lucrative strategy, but you do have to put up with the multiple emails…